 It sounds cliché, but the fashion world is always changing and to stay one step ahead of the game as a fashion photographer in London, you need to know your trends.
 Even if you’ve decided that ‘I will not follow the trends, I will set the trends!’, you will still need to at least research the trends because 9 times out of 10 your amazing new idea was probably featured on the cover of i-D magazine last month!
 Whether you want to ride the wave of trends or start a new one, you need to know what’s going on in order for you to make your own version or flip it on its head.
 I spend a good portion of my day browsing the latest issues of the types of magazines that would feature my work, whilst also keeping a keen eye on what the world of Instagram is doing.
 It’s important to make sure this is not a passive activity though.
 Sure, it’s lovely to leaf through the latest copy of Elle on a Sunday afternoon, but remember this is research.
 Cut stuff out, screen grab the things you like and create mood boards on specific trends you want and need to follow.
 You’re going to have to go full classic serial killer if you want to keep track of every detail that’s important to your art.

 I sincerely hope that this was useful to you and I have helped you understand just what a fashion photographer in London gets up to on an average day.
-Let me know your thoughts in the comments section below and feel free to get in touch!
+Let me know your thoughts and feel free to get in touch!